 These trails lead through beaches, villages, mandarin farms, and forests that cannot be accessed by buses or cars.
 As a result, you have a more authentic and less crowded experience of Jeju Island.

 Whilst you can spend your entire vacation making your way around Jeju by means of the Olle Trails, most people choose to walk a specific route for the day.
-You can also opt to walk only a certain distance before heading on to the next activity.
+You can also walk only a certain distance before heading on to the next activity.

 Indulge in Jeju Tangerines

 Another big attraction in Jeju is its citrus fruit.
-Lush orchids fill the countryside and the moderate climate in Jeju is to thank for this.
+Lush orchids fill the countryside, and the moderate climate in Jeju is to thank for this.

 Tangerines are by far the most prized fruit of Jeju, and they aren’t cheap!